 - ½ cup water

 - In a large skillet, cook diced bacon over medium heat until mostly crisp.
 Use a slotted spatula to transfer bacon to a paper towel lined plate.
 Wipe most of the grease out of the skillet, reserving about 1-2 tablespoons.

 - Add diced onion to the bacon grease in the skillet and cook over medium heat until softened and translucent; about 5 minutes.

 - Add garlic, minced jalapeno, cumin, chili powder and bay leaf.
 Cook, stirring constantly, for about a minute.

-- Stir in black beans, salsa and water.
+- Stir in black beans, salsa, bacon and water.
 Bring to a boil, then reduce heat to low and simmer for about 10-15 minutes or until liquid is reduced.